+A complaint is any oral or written expression of dissatisfaction regarding any aspect of our operation.
 You may not be happy about a provider or an operational issue, and you may want to complain.
 You can call the toll-free number on your ID card or write us.
 See the How to contact us for help section.
-Your complaint should include a description of the issue.
-You should include copies of any records or documents that you think are important.
-We will review the information and provide you with a written response within 30 calendar days of receiving the complaint.
-We will let you know if we need more information to make a decision.
+Some other examples of complaints are when you are not happy with: